Homotopy types of spaces of submanifolds of ${\mathbb R}^n$: Introduction

-This topology is still coarser than the topology in $\P_d(\bR^n)$, but it is very close to it: A sequence of compact submanifolds in $\Pr_d(\bR^n)$ converging to a compact submanifold $W$ eventually takes values in covering spaces of $W$ (for non-compact submanifolds there is an analogous condition).
-If we refine the topology $\Pr_d(\bR^n)$ imposing these covering spaces to be single-sheeted (i.e., diffeomorphisms), then we arrive to the topology $\P_d(\bR^n)$ defined by Galatius and Randal-Williams.
-All the topologies described so far give rise to topological sheaves over $\bR^n$.
+We denote by $\pp$ the set $\psi_d(\bR^n)$ endowed with the subspace topology of the latter inclusion, and we refer to it as the \emph{space of merging submanifolds} of $\bR^n$.
+This topology is still coarser than the topology in $\P(\bR^n)$, but it is very close to it \cite{cantero:metric}: A sequence of compact submanifolds in $\Pr(\bR^n)$ converging to a compact submanifold $W$ eventually takes values in covering spaces of $W$.
+If we refine the topology $\Pr(\bR^n)$ imposing these covering spaces to be single-sheeted (i.e., diffeomorphisms), then we arrive to the topology $\P(\bR^n)$ defined by Galatius and Randal-Williams. \mnote{All the topologies described so far give rise to topological sheaves over $\bR^n$.}